View Current

 Bench

-A horizontal step cut into the face or side or wall of an excavation to provide horizontal bearing and sliding resistance.
+A horizontal step cut into an excavation's face, side, or wall to provide horizontal bearing and sliding resistance.

 Benching

-The horizontal stepping of the face, side, or wall of an excavation.
+The horizontal stepping of an excavation's face, side, or wall.

 Competent person